bubbletroubles/PowerStig/GettingStarted.md

 ```

 At this point you have a list of all the rules and the compliance status of each one.
+It's not that pretty to look at, so let's go back to DSCEA and see if can clean this up a bit.

 You should work through your list to determine why each setting is not compliant.
 **NOTE** If you find any settings that conflict with another reporting mechanism. i.e. SCAP, etc.
 Please open an issue describing the discrepancy so that we can address it and get a fix published as soon as possible.
 Occasionally we encounter an issue with the individual resource not correctly testing or setting a property.
 You can open an issue with us and we can work with the resource owner if you don't want to.
-Either way let us knwo if you bump into any situations where DSC says a setting is not complaint, when it is.
+Either way let us know if you bump into any situations where DSC says a setting is not complaint, when it is.
 It's at this point that many people realize the amount of work that is ahead of them when they multiple this time the number of servers they own.
 You might be tempted to give up and stick your head back in the sand and that's understandable
 The reality is that there is a big reward for the upfront work.